 But stealing your clients, suppliers and confidential systems is a different story.
 In your Employment Contract, you can stop your employee from stealing your goodwill.
 This is just as you can stop them from stealing the furniture in your office.

-However, the non-solicitation restraint has to be reasonable.
-This is to both:
+However, the non-solicitation restraint, in the Employment Contract, has to be reasonable.
+This is for both:

 Restraints must be in Employment Contract – and be correctly drafted

 In Entello Pty Ltd v Firooztash, the old employer had to go to court to enforce a six-month non-solicitation restraint against his ex-employee.
 Instead, had the employer built the Employment Contract on our law practice’s website he would have had the 6-month restraint built into the Employment Contact.
 Only lawyers provide:

 - legal advice as you build the employment contract

 - our signed letter explaining the employment contract